appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Workspace

-When you grant the **Create** permission to a workspace, it provides access to edit the newly created applications in that particular workspace.
+When you grant the **Edit** permission to a workspace, it provides access to edit the newly created applications in that particular workspace.

 ##### Application